DevWannaBe8/CnC-RAT/README.md

 If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.
 I welcome any improvements or suggestions that align with the project's purpose.

 Thank you for checking out the project!
 Please make sure to use it responsibly and ethically.

-Make sure to tailor the contact and contribution sections according to your own preferences or requirements.